5t3ph/11ty-netlify-jumpstart/src/pages/about.md

 ## Template Languages Used

-Page templates are created as Nunjuck (.njk), and feature are added that expect Markdown for most page content.
+Page templates are created as Nunjucks (.njk), and feature are added that expect Markdown for most page content.

-The home page - `_includes/home.njk` - is set to process first as Markdown followed by Nunjuck.
+The home page - `_includes/home.njk` - is set to process first as Markdown followed by Nunjucks.
 This allows mixing HTML with Markdown, with benefits being code syntax highlighting and ability to include classes on HTML elements.
 This functionality is provided by the `templateEngineOverride: md, njk` in the frontmatter.

-A unique case uses Nunjuck to create the `json` that is used to generate the [social share preview images](#social-share-preview-images).
+A unique case uses Nunjucks to create the `json` that is used to generate the [social share preview images](#social-share-preview-images).

 Review the list of [available templating languages](https://www.11ty.dev/docs/languages/) in the 11ty docs.